Occupational Therapist Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for occupational therapist roles in New Mexico?

-The H-1B is the most common visa for occupational therapists in New Mexico, as the role consistently qualifies as a specialty occupation requiring a master's degree.
+The H-1B visa is the most common visa for occupational therapists in New Mexico, as the role consistently qualifies as a specialty occupation requiring a master's degree.
 Some employers also use the EB-3 immigrant visa pathway for direct green card sponsorship.
 Internationally trained OTs must hold a current New Mexico state license and pass the NBCOT exam before any employer can complete sponsorship.

 Which cities in New Mexico have the most occupational therapist sponsorship jobs?